grafana/falconlogscale-datasource/docs/sources/editor.md

 The Explore view allows you to run LQL queries and visualize the results as logs or charts.
 For more information about Explore, refer to [Explore](https://grafana.com/docs/grafana/latest/features/explore/).
 For more information about Logs in Explore, refer to [Explore logs](https://grafana.com/docs/grafana/latest/explore/logs-integration/).

 Grafana v9.4.8 and later allows you to create data links in Tempo, Grafana Enterprise Traces, Jaeger, and Zipkin that target Falcon LogScale.
+To configure data links, refer to [Configure data links](/docs/plugins/grafana-falconlogscale-datasourcelatest/configure#configure-data-links)